Bold. Brave. Brilliant.

 You will be asked to provide the Box Office with a valid credit card for the ticket exchange fee, and any applicable charges to upgrade to a higher priced section for the performance.
 You will receive your new tickets by mail or by email (Print at Home) or you can pick them up at Will Call the day of the performance.

 We will make every effort to match your original ticket(s).
-If similar seats are not available, seats can be changed to a different section or tickets can be returned for a tax credit receipt.
+If similar seats are not available, seats can be changed to a different section or tickets can be returned for a tax deduction receipt.

 To Replace Lost Tickets